 First, it warms my heart to a degree that I cannot describe that a silly little blog post I wrote could lead to someone having success like this.
 I now know what Highschool teachers feel when one of their former students becomes a Supreme Court Justice or a Nobel Prize Winner or something.

 Also I think indies spend WAAAAAY Too long on their first game.
 I wish indies would put aside their own Spiritlink and do a fast release game to learn what a launch looks like with a low-stakes game.
-I will be writing a separate blog post next week about how and why you should do this.
+Here is a companion blog post that I wrote to address how you can pause your over-scoped game and make something small (and more profitable).

 As soon as Flanne had his demo up he was looking for feedback on the r/playmygame subreddit.
 Here is his post.